EthanJBailey/2143-OOP-bailey/Assignments/P04/README.md

 ### Ethan Bailey
 ### Description:

 This program implements a Die and Dice classes in Python, using an outlined c++ code as a template.
+The Die class can be used to create a die that can be rolled to find the random values.
-It also it implemnts maximum, minimum, average, summation roll functionsm that compute the respected value for a set of dice that are not implemented as of yet.
+The Dice class can be to create dice by entering the no and type of die using a normal or a preformatted game format.
+It also it implemnts maximum, minimum, average, summation roll functions that compute the respected value for a set of dice.

 ### Files